First, the difference between “paid” search results and “organic” search results:

 Great question.
 I’m glad you asked.

-Here’s why I’m qualified to answer that question: I’ve been working exclusively with small businesses to help them get organic rank (versus paying Google or Bing for pay-per-click ads) for over four years now — ever since I decided I couldn’t hang on any longer at my soul-sucking corporate SEO copywriter job.
+Here’s why I’m qualified to answer that question: I’ve been working exclusively with small businesses to help them get organic search rank (versus paying Google or Bing for pay-per-click ads) since 2010.
+Before that, I helped small businesses develop their strategies and launch.

-Since May 10, 2013, I’ve been on a mission to help the little guys succeed at getting more business and finding ways to effectively compete in an often cut-throat marketplace.
+Since May 10, 2013, when I left my corporate copywriter job (a job I loved, by the way), I’ve been on a mission to help the little guys succeed at getting more business and finding ways to effectively compete in an often cutthroat marketplace.
 I’ve a heart for entrepreneurs.

 Let’s get right into it.
 Do these five things, if you want your business to boom.

 - Avoid SEO charlatans as if they have lice: And they may.
 The first thing I tell my clients is to hang up when someone calls them or emails them, promising to get them ranked on the first page of search.
 The scammers often claim to be from Google.
 Here’s a saying you should hang on your wall for everyone in your company to see: “Google isn’t calling you and NOBODY can promise first-page rank unless it is Google.”
 Those companies will not only take your money and ruin your day, they’re quite likely to get you penalized by the real Google … meaning you can bend over and kiss your chances of getting found on search goodbye.